Latest posts

 Protecting Critical Infrastructure from Sabotage

-As the boundaries between peace and conflict blur in the era of grey-zone and hybrid competition, protecting critical infrastructure is essential.
+As the boundaries between peace and conflict blur in the era of grey-zone and hybrid competition, protecting critical infrastructure has become one of the defining security challenges of the 21st century.
 Systems such as power grids, transportation networks, communication channels, water supplies, and energy pipelines form the backbone of modern society.
-They support economic stability, safeguard public safety, and underpin national security.
-These networks are
+They support economic stability,